GoFetchDeliveries/api/pagination.md

 # Pagination

 Endpoints that return array of objects also include pagination data.
-For example
+For example:

 ```JSON
 {